Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Mathematically, the area under the curves represents the cumulative number of deaths, which can be represented as the integral of the exponent.
 In general, if the function is represented as f(x)=ax, then the integral with respect to x, is

-This is a profound moment in our COVID assessment because we’re asserting that a month from now, COVID ceases to be an epidemic.
-Given government and media’s investment in hysteria, having the audacity to suggest the COVID crisis is about to end borders on preposterous.
-I share your sentiment, when our analysis first suggested this outcome, I ran, then re-ran the numbers multiple times looking for errors until eventually convincing myself the math is solid, the logic consistent, and our data backed up with evidence.
-We’re staking our flag on June 7th in stark contrast to what government, academia, the media, and medical professions are marketing.
+This is a pivotal moment in our assessment because we’re asserting that a month from now, COVID ceases to be an epidemic.
+Given government and media hyperbole, having the audacity to suggest the crisis is about to end borders on preposterous.
+I share your sentiment, when our analysis first suggests this outcome, I run, then re-run the numbers looking for errors until eventually convincing myself the math is solid, the logic consistent, and our data validated by observational evidence.
+We’re staking our flag on June 7th in stark contrast to marketing narratives.
 This then leads us to the matter of validation, specifically, how we decide when COVID has abated.
-As scientists we must comply with standards and certain thresholds must be met, such as independent confirmation of our outrageously preposterous projection.
+As scientists we must comply with standards and certain thresholds must be met, such as independent confirmation of our outrageously preposterous prediction.

-One likely reason the academic projection is significantly higher than the government prediction is because these two nonscientific estimates are driven by competing narratives.
+One likely reason the academic projection and government assertion differ is because these two nonscientific estimates are driven by competing narratives.
 The academic projection is utilized primarily to justify media hysteria and government mandates, while the White House projection is driven by an incumbent president’s need to put the pandemic behind us in time for November elections.
-Our model, which is based on scientific evidence applied in a logically consistent framework, is devoid of narrative.
+Our model, which is based on observable evidence is devoid of narrative.

-Based on available data and the gestalt of our five models the rate of COVID’s decay appears to be following its rate of expansion.
-In other words, the rate at which the country went from zero deaths on February 28, to the April 14th apex is nearly the same as the rate in which the virus is currently decaying, which is something we’d expect.
+Based on observable evidence and the gestalt of our five models, the rate of COVID’s decay appears to be following its rate of expansion.
+In other words, the rate at which the country went from zero deaths on February 28, to the April 14th apex is nearly the same as the rate in which the virus is currently decaying.
 If COVID’s remission precisely mirrors its expansion, the truncation date would be June 2nd, which makes our June 7th projection pretty darn close.
-It also means that states should be fully re-opened by early June, only don’t hold your breath, COVID’s quickly becoming a useful political pandemic with competing narratives and November’s not that far away.
+It also means that states should be fully re-opened by early June, only don’t hold your breath, COVID’s quickly becoming a useful political pandemic and November’s not that far away.

 [1] U.S. Death Toll Projections Double As Researchers Measure Impact Of Eased COVID-19 Lockdowns (forbes.com)